 About the Calculator

-This free 4WD GVM calculator helps Australian drivers estimate remaining payload, axle loads, and vehicle weight using representative vehicle geometry and accessory data.
+This free Australian 4WD GVM calculator helps estimate vehicle weight, payload, front axle load and rear axle load using representative vehicle geometry and accessory data.

-It’s ideal for popular platforms such as the Toyota LandCruiser 200 Series, 79 Series, Y62 Patrol, Prado, and other touring 4WDs.
+It is designed for common touring and towing platforms including the Toyota LandCruiser 200 Series, 79 Series, Prado, Ford Ranger, Patrol Y62 and many other popular Australian 4WDs.

 Quick Note Before You Start

-This calculator uses researched and estimated weights for the selected vehicle and modifications to provide an overall estimate.
-All values are fully customisable.
-For any legal, registration, or certification requirements, always confirm using a certified weighbridge or engineer.
+This calculator is a planning tool.
+It uses researched and estimated vehicle and accessory values, and all figures can be adjusted.
+For legal, registration or certification purposes, always confirm with a certified weighbridge or qualified engineer.

 Step 1 of 3: Getting Started